Mayne Island Improvement District

 This letter is being forwarded to you in order that there is no doubt as to what would happen if the taxes outstanding, including interest, are not paid prior to the tax sale.
-In view of this, we advise you to immediately contact the Improvement District for the amounts outstanding and to make arrangements for payment.
-The Improvement District can be contacted at:
+In view of this, we advise you to immediately contact the Improvement District for the amounts outstanding and to make arrangements for payment."

-excerpt from Section 762 of the Local Government Act,:
+Excerpt from Section 718 of the Local Government Act,:

-(a) may hold a tax sale and there sell at public auction all the land on which there are taxes owing to the improvement district for 24 months or longer at the date of the sale, and
+(a)may hold a tax sale for the sale at public auction of all the land on which there are taxes owing to the improvement district for 24 months or longer at the date of the sale

-excerpt from: Bylaw No. 116 cited as the “Health Centre & Heliport Taxation Sale Charge Bylaw ”.
+Excerpt from: Bylaw No. 174 cited as the “Health Centre & Heliport Taxation Sale Charge Bylaw ”.

 The Trustees of the Mayne Island Improvement District ENACT AS FOLLOWS:

-There is hereby fixed and made payable to the Mayne Island Improvement District against each parcel of land proposed to be sold at tax sale, a charge not to exceed One Thousand Dollars ($1,000).
-This charge is to cover all actual costs incurred including, but not limited to legal fees levied to undertake the process, administration, postage, advertising and hall rental.
+1. There is hereby fixed and made payable to the Mayne Island Improvement District against each parcel of land proposed to be sold at tax sale, a charge not to exceed Five Thousand Dollars ($5,000).
+This charge is to cover all actual costs incurred including, but not limited to legal fees levied to undertake the process, administration, postage, advertising and professional fees.